 Employees who take regular time off come back to work rejuvenated, fulfilled, and ready to perform their best.
-A great way to prevent miscommunication and help everyone plan time off is by having an efficient vacation request system in place.
+A great way to prevent miscommunication and help everyone plan time off is by having a shareable team calendar.
 Depending on the size of your company, a simple and lightweight template in Excel might get the job done, or you might find that specialized software with vacation management capabilities is the right fit for your needs.

 This guide will walk you through the essential sections of a vacation request form; how to track requests in Excel; and tips for making the process efficient.
 We’ll also cover the benefits of being transparent about the vacation request process and provide a vacation request form template to get you started.

 While employees often speak with their supervisors when requesting time off, the vacation request form provides concrete documentation so everyone is clear on the details.
 With a solid request system in place, you don’t have to wonder about how many vacation days an employee has remaining in the year or when they’ll be returning to work.

 The form also includes information that the supervisor or coworkers may need in the employee’s absence, like which dates they’ll be gone and if or how they can be reached in case of emergency.

 Aside from the employee’s name, supervisor name, date of the request, and the requested days off, a vacation request form can include fields for:

 Alternative vacation dates in case their first choice isn’t available

 Number of remaining vacation days an employee has

 Number of unused days that will be left after the time off